-ML is a strictly typed language, making use of the Hindley-Milner type system to ensure type safety.
+This is a strictly typed language, making use of the Hindley-Milner type system to ensure type safety.
 As a result, a well-typed ML program does not cause runtime type errors.
-ML syntax and flow control is fundamentally different from C-type languages, so you will not find trivial mapping between C and ML code.
+Its syntax and flow control is fundamentally different from C-type languages, so you will not find trivial mapping between C and ML code.

 ML also supports polymorphic recursive datatypes with pattern matching, and has an excellent module system centered around

 signatures.
-ML primarily uses eager evaluation, meaning that all subexpressions are always evaluated, while lazy evaluation can still be achieved through the use of closures.
+It primarily uses eager evaluation, meaning that all subexpressions are always evaluated, while lazy evaluation can still be achieved through the use of closures.